 A cornerstone of AMP PD, the Parkinson’s Progression Markers Initiative (PPMI) is an $80-million longitudinal biomarkers study using standardized methods to collect robust data and a multitude of biosamples from more than 1,500 volunteers enrolled at 33 clinical sites around the world.
 The availability of these samples was a driving factor in the partners’ decision to invest in AMP PD.
 Additionally, PPMI set standards for biosample collection and storage, which allows AMP PD scientists to compare results across studies.

 In line with MJFF and NIH open-access policies, the partners will make data and analyses generated through this program publicly available to the broad biomedical community through the AMP PD Knowledge Portal, developed and made possible by an in-kind contribution of software and services by research organization Verily.

 The success of clinical trials aimed at developing new treatments for PD hinges on identifying and validating biomarkers that can track the progression of the disease.
 A wealth of information has been collected from individuals with PD through such programs as the NINDS’s Parkinson’s Disease Biomarkers Program (PDBP), The Michael J. Fox Foundation (MJFF)’s Parkinson’s Progression Markers Initiative, the MJFF/NINDS BioFIND cohort and the Harvard Biomarkers Study.
 However, the resources, time, and cost required to perform a large-scale analysis of that data has been prohibitive for individual researchers, companies and organizations.
 AMP PD will provide the expertise and support needed to determine which biomarkers show the greatest potential for predicting PD and the progression of the disease.

-Shake It Up have been funding the PPMI study in Australia and it is exciting to see the benefits this study is having on driving further research.
+Shake It Up funded the PPMI study in Australia and it is exciting to see the benefits this study is having on driving further research.
 Find out more about the PPMI Study